matteoroversi/anti-ai-rhetoric/README.md

 ## What It Changes

-**Jargon:** Removes 60+ common business buzzwords, hyperbolic adjectives, and weak intensifiers.
+**Jargon:** Removes hyperbolic adjectives, business buzzwords, weak intensifiers, empty fillers, and pseudo-punchlines.

-**Structural patterns:** Eliminates rhetorical formulas used decoratively, forced triads, clickbait titles, pseudo-philosophical endings.
+**Structural patterns:** Eliminates rhetorical formulas like "Not X, but Y" and "It's not... but...", forced triads, manual-style numbered lists ("3 strategies for..."), clickbait titles, and pseudo-philosophical endings.

-**Formatting:** Bold and lists only when they serve clarity, not decoration.
+**Formatting:** Use bold and lists when they serve clarity or structure.
+Avoid decorative emphasis or fragmenting prose unnecessarily.

-**Openings:** No vague scene-setting.
-Start with specific observation, data, or thesis.
+**Openings:**
+- Avoid: broad generalizations, vague scene-setting, non-informative questions, obvious definitions
+- Prefer: specific observations, concrete examples, strong thesis statements, counterintuitive facts

+**Sentence rhythm:**
-**Sentence rhythm:** Requires at least one 30+ word sentence and one 5-8 word sentence every 3-4 paragraphs.
-Prevents uniform medium-length sentences.
+- Requires at least one 30+ word sentence and one 5-8 word sentence every 3-4 paragraphs
+- Target distribution: 20% short (5-10 words), 50% medium (11-20 words), 30% long (21+ words)
+- Prevents uniform medium-length sentences that create staccato rhythm

+**Examples and data:**
+- Weave data into sentences: "Revenue grew 300% to $45M" not "Revenue grew.
+It reached $45M"
+- Use real names, dates, companies, studies when possible
-**Examples:** Real names, dates, numbers - not "a company" or "research shows."
+- Avoid generic placeholders: "a company", "research shows"

-**Closings:** Concrete next step or implication, not philosophical drift.
+- Mix scales: individual stories, company cases, market-level stats

+**Closings:** Tie to concrete implications or next steps.
+Avoid restating what was already clear or drifting into vague philosophy.

 ## How to Use